jonasmcferreira/whiteiron/jhed-wasteland/mechanics.md

    Spilling your own blood onto a Bloodstone will grant a vision of the Sheessar Yuan'ti "Greatest"

+   Covers important objects

+   First tomb - White Dragon Egg

 ### Scaleplum

 a deep blue fruit that grows on J'hed fungi in the shape of a bumpy plum/acorn
  - consuming one grants cold resist for 8 hours
  - can be used to create combination healing/cold resist potion
+ - grows from the heart of the dead, bioluminicent

 ### J'hed Quartz